gustavooferreira/news-app-docs/SYSTEM_DESIGN.md

 I'd do caching based on the filtering parameters, which in this case is `provider` and `category`.

-I've recently discovered `groupcache`, created by the original memcache author, and I quite like what it has to offer, especially when it comes to not requiring external dependencies for caching purposes, not to mention replication of hot keys across different instances and what not.
+I've recently discovered `groupcache`, created by the original memcached author, and I quite like what it has to offer, especially when it comes to not requiring external dependencies for caching purposes, not to mention replication of hot keys across different instances and what not.
 However, because it doesn't support an expiry time and neither does it support explicit cache evictions, we would have to change our caching strategy to be able to use this service.

 ## High Availability and scalability